Best Welding Helmet – Guide & Reviews

-I’ve compiled a list of some of the best helmets you can find anywhere, as well as created a handy guide to help you discover the perfect helmet for your work site.
+I’ve compiled a list of some of the best helmets you can find anywhere and created a handy guide to help you discover the perfect helmet for your work site.

 Choosing the Best Welding Helmet

-Back in the old days, choosing a helmet was a much simpler process.
+In the old days, choosing a helmet was a much simpler process.
 Most welders had a unit with a single shade that they used for all jobs.
-These days, however, modern technology has made the average welding helmet much more sophisticated, meaning that you need to pay a little more attention to what features are offered.
+However, modern technology has made the average welding helmet much more sophisticated, meaning you need to pay a little more attention to the features offered.
 That being said, here are five things to consider when picking out your helmet.

 Standard vs. Auto Darkening

-When I first started out my welding career, I used a hand-me-down from my dad.
-His was an old school, standard shade helmet.
-It worked fine for most of my jobs, but once I got a taste of automatic, I knew that I could never go back.
+When I started my welding career, I used a hand-me-down from my dad.
+His was an old-school, standard-shade helmet.
+It worked fine for most of my jobs, but once I got a taste of automatic, I knew I could never return.

-An auto darkening helmet is a device that senses when you are working and adjusts the shade level accordingly.
-That way, you can see what you’re doing when not welding, and you can set everything to your personal preference.
+An auto-darkening helmet is a device that senses when you are working and adjusts the shade level accordingly.
+That way, you can see what you’re doing when not welding and set everything to your preference.
 Here are some pros and cons of each type.

 - Never have to worry about flashing